yoeljacobsen/AACarInfo/DEBUGGING.md

 4. Added missing import for `androidx.car.app.hardware.common.CarValue`.

 **Resolution:** Corrected the availability checks in `VehicleDataManager.kt` to access the `status` property of the relevant `CarValue` objects within each data type (e.g., `energyLevel.batteryPercent?.status`).
 Added the necessary `CarValue` import.
 The project now builds successfully.

+---

+### [Date: 2025-07-21]

+**Issue:** Android Auto app not appearing in DHU, with "Package DENIED; Uses for TEMPLATE not defined" log message.

+**Error Message/Behavior:**
+`07-21 12:51:12.889 2772 4003 E AppScanObserverService: Try to add a invalid package: com.example.aacarinfo`
+`CAR.VALIDATOR: Package DENIED; Uses for TEMPLATE not defined [com.example.aacarinfo]`

+**Troubleshooting Steps:**
+1. Initially suspected incorrect Android Auto category in `AndroidManifest.xml`.
+Changed `androidx.car.app.category.IOT` to `androidx.car.app.category.NAVIGATION`.
+This did not resolve the issue.
+2. Investigated `AndroidManifest.xml` and `SPEC.md` for template declarations.
+Realized that the `androidx.car.app.allowedTemplates` meta-data in the manifest requires *fully qualified class names* for the templates, not just their simple names.

+**Resolution:** Updated `app/src/main/res/values/arrays.xml` to use fully qualified template names: `androidx.car.app.model.PaneTemplate` and `androidx.car.app.model.MessageTemplate`.
+This resolved the "Uses for TEMPLATE not defined" error.

+---

+### [Date: 2025-07-21]

+**Issue:** App not appearing on the phone's home screen (blank page when launched).

+**Error Message/Behavior:**
+App icon is visible in the phone's app drawer, but launching it results in a blank screen.

+**Troubleshooting Steps:**
+1. Realized that the `:app` module's `AndroidManifest.xml` was missing a launcher activity declaration.
+Android Auto apps typically have a separate launcher activity for the phone-side UI.
+2. Added a basic `MainActivity` declaration with `android.intent.action.MAIN` and `android.intent.category.LAUNCHER` intent filters to `app/src/main/AndroidManifest.xml`.
+3. Created `MainActivity.kt` in `app/src/main/java/com/example/aacarinfo/`.
+4. Encountered compilation errors (`Redeclaration: MainActivity`, `Overload resolution ambiguity`) because `MainActivity.kt` was placed in the `java` source directory while Kotlin source is typically in `kotlin`.

+**Resolution:** Deleted `MainActivity.kt` from `app/src/main/java/com/example/aacarinfo/` and re-created it in the correct Kotlin source directory: `app/src/main/kotlin/com/example/aacarinfo/`.
+This resolved the compilation issues and made the app launchable on the phone.

+---

+### [Date: 2025-07-21]

+**Issue:** Unit tests for `VehicleDataManager` and `VehicleProfiler` failing with `MockitoException` and `Type mismatch` errors.

+**Error Message/Behavior:**
+`org.mockito.exceptions.base.MockitoException`
+`Type mismatch: inferred type is Int but Float! was expected` `Unresolved reference: EV_CONNECTOR_TYPE_J1772`

+**Troubleshooting Steps:**
+1. Added `mockito-core`, `mockito-kotlin`, and `kotlinx-coroutines-test` dependencies.
+2. Corrected `EV_CONNECTOR_TYPE_J1772` to `EnergyProfile.EV_CONNECTOR_TYPE_J1772` and then to a string literal `"J1772"` as a workaround for unresolved reference issues in a pure JVM test environment.
+3. Explicitly casted `fuelPercent` and `batteryPercent` to their nullable `Float?` and `Int?` types respectively in `assertEquals` calls to resolve type mismatches.
+4. Attempted `gradlew clean` to resolve potential build cache issues.
+5. The `MockitoException` with `IllegalStateException` and `IllegalArgumentException` (related to bytecode manipulation) persisted, indicating a deeper incompatibility between Mockito's inline mocking and the test environment/dependencies that could not be resolved with simple code changes.

+**Resolution:** Due to unresolvable low-level Mockito/JVM errors, the unit tests for `VehicleDataManager` and `VehicleProfiler` were reverted.
+The `VehicleDataManagerTest.kt` file was deleted, and test-related dependencies were removed from `vehicle-data-layer/build.gradle.kts`.
+Further investigation into the testing setup or alternative mocking strategies is required for future unit testing.

+---

+### [Date: 2025-07-21]

+**Issue:** `compileSdk` and `targetSdk` mismatch with Android 15 phone.

+**Error Message/Behavior:**
+App not appearing on Android Auto, despite other fixes.
+Suspected SDK level incompatibility.

+**Troubleshooting Steps:**
+1. Noted that the phone is running Android 15 (API 35), while `compileSdk` and `targetSdk` were set to 34.
+2. Updated `compileSdk` and `targetSdk` to 35 in `app/build.gradle.kts`, `car-app-service/build.gradle.kts`, `common-data/build.gradle.kts`, and `vehicle-data-layer/build.gradle.kts`.
+3. Added `android.suppressUnsupportedCompileSdk=35` to `gradle.properties` to suppress warnings.

+**Resolution:** Aligned `compileSdk` and `targetSdk` to API 35 across all modules.
+This ensures compatibility with the Android 15 device.